jamesandpanda/tutorials/COMP2511/starter/tute05/README.md

   - Prize Draw: A special promotion where every *100th* customer (since the start of the promotion) gets their meal for free!

 ## B. Observer Pattern
-In `src/youtube`, create a model for the following requirements of a Youtube-like video creating and watching service using the Observer Pattern:
+In `src/youtube`, create a model for the following requirements of a YouTube-like video creating and watching service using the Observer Pattern:
-- A Producer has a name, a series of subscribers and videos
+- A YouTuber has a name and subscribers.
-- When a producer posts a new video, all of the subscribers are notified that a new video was posted
+- A video has a name and producer (who is a YouTuber).
-- A User has a name, and can subscribe to any producer
+- A User has a name and a list of videos to watch later.
+Users can subscribe to any YouTuber.
-- A video has a name and producer
+- When a YouTuber posts a new video, all of their subscribers are notified that a new video was posted and this video is added to that subscriber's 'watch later' list.

 Write a simple test with print statements inside `YoutubeTest.java`.

 Once this is done, think about what if we want to be able to produce videos and subscribe to videos as well (the way youtube actually works).
-In groups, draw a UML diagram refactoring the code so that the `Producer` and `User` classes are merged, whilst still using the Observer Pattern.
+In groups, draw a UML diagram refactoring the code so that the `YouTuber` and `User` classes are merged, whilst still using the Observer Pattern.

 ## C. State Pattern
 Consider the `Video` class in `src/video`.
 A video has a name and duration (in seconds), and can either be playing, paused or finished.
 Depending on this state, the `play()` and `pause()` methods function differently.